 With the go-ahead given by parliament, a crack Expendables-esque team was created to carry out the war’s combat operations.

 With military involvement set to kick in at the start of October 1932, three highly-trained troops of the Seventh Heavy Battery of the Royal Australian Artillery were deployed.

 Commanding them was Major G. P. W. Meredith – a decorated World War I veteran with a great combat record.

 Under him were Sergeant S. McMurray and Gunner J. O’Hallora – both armed with a Lewis machine gun and 10,000 rounds of ammunition.

-After a moth-long delay due to some rather torrential downpour, the operation final commenced on November the 2nd, 1932 – a day that would live on in wartime infamy.
+After a month-long delay due to some rather torrential downpour, the operation final commenced on November 2, 1932 – a day that would live on in wartime infamy.

 The Opening Battle